 Are you up for a bet?
 There's a very good chance you used a trackpad long before you even knew what it was.
 Computers as far back as 1982 had trackpads; back when you were still in diapers.

-A trackpad is an input pointing device developed with a specialized and flat surface that can easily detect finger contact.
-It's nothing new; Apple simply to take the technology perfect it.
+A trackpad is an input-pointing device developed with a specialized and flat surface that can easily detect finger contact.
+It's nothing new; Apple simply takes the technology to perfect it.
 Apple strikes again.
 By the way, touchpad and trackpad are more or less the same things, so don't go and confuse yourself thinking there's a difference.